signalfx/observability-bootcamp/docs/tml/lab-otel-gdi.md

 Add a [prometheus receiver][prom-recv] to the OpenTelemetry Collector configuration so that it captures the metrics introduced in Task 2 from the application.

 Hint: The hostname `host.docker.internal` allows you to access the host from within a docker container.
+Add

+    ```
+    --add-host=host.docker.internal:host-gateway
+    ```

+to the

 Validate that you are getting data for the custom metric `characters_recv_total` introduced in Task 2.